 Kara Rosen, the brains and beauty behind the hugely successful juice cleanse company, Plenish, spent some time chatting with us this week.
-Find out exactly what spurred her to start her own business, the lessons learned along the way and insider tips on plant-based living.
+Find out exactly what spurred her to start her own business, the lessons learned along the way and get some insider tips on plant-based living.

 1. At which stage of your journey of incorporating a more plant-based diet into your own lifestyle did you have your light bulb moment about creating “Plenish”?